AnkitRajSri/textslack/README.md

-# simpletext
+# textslack
-A text cleaning pipeline to perform basic text cleaning, along with additional functionalities for sentiment, pos extraction, etc.
+A text cleaning pipeline to perform text cleaning, along with additional functionalities for sentiment, pos extraction, and word count.